BillyGeros94/ab-testing-analysis/README.md

 - Fixed-horizon experiment — no sequential/peeking corrections applied.
 - Deduplication rule: earliest timestamp retained per user.
-- Conversion attribution window and business-specific adjustments are documented in `report/Project - Report.pdf`.
+- Conversion attribution window and business-specific adjustments are documented in `report/AB Test Report.pdf`.
 - Priors: Beta(1,1) used for clarity; no prior sensitivity analysis is in the headline results.

 ---